Monu2310/Stay-Finder/README.md

-# The Glen - Full Stack Vacation Rental Platform
+# Stay Finder - Full Stack Vacation Rental Platform

 A premium vacation rental platform built with React and Node.js, offering seamless property booking experiences.

 ## 🏡 Project Overview

-The Glen is a comprehensive vacation rental platform that connects property owners with travelers seeking unique accommodations.
+Stay Finder is a comprehensive vacation rental platform that connects property owners with travelers seeking unique accommodations.
 Built with modern web technologies, it provides a robust, scalable solution for property management and bookings.

 ## 🏗️ Architecture